pkhuong/pkhuong.github.io/source/_posts/2025-12-30-six-versions-accessing.markdown

-I came up with this version management scheme in a similar context with native versions, and ripping out the proxy collection concern highlights its nature as a hybrid of QSBR on the happy path and hazard pointer in the general case.
+I came up with this version management scheme in a similar context with native versions, and ripping out the proxy collection concern highlighted its nature as a hybrid of QSBR on the happy path and hazard pointer in the general case.

 The basic setup
 ---------------